lenskit/java.lenskit.org/releases/lenskit-2.1.md

 -   Simple file rating DAO now trims spaces from fields (#590).

+-   XZ compression is now supported in most places that can compress or decompress data.

 ## Configuration

 -   Added `LenskitRecommenderEngineBuilder` and `LenskitRecommenderEngineLoader`.

-    * Better interface for configuring build & load of recommender engines.
+    -   Better interface for configuring build & load of recommender engines.

-    * Allow multiple configurations to contribute to an engine.
+    -   Allow multiple configurations to contribute to an engine.

-    * Allow configurations to be removed (to remove e.g. DAOs from the model graph) and re-added to support building & serializing a model with one data access config and loading it with a different one.
+    -   Allow configurations to be removed (to remove e.g. DAOs from the model graph) and re-added to support building & serializing a model with one data access config and loading it with a different one.

 -   Added `addComponent` methods to configuration contexts (#issue(457)).
 This is equivalent to binding a component type to itself, using it to supply